swaldman/sbt-ethereum/src/main/paradox/getting-started/mac-linux.md

 Receiving objects: 100% (108/108), 22.62 KiB | 609.00 KiB/s, done.
 Resolving deltas: 100% (50/50), done.
 ```
 When it is done, you should have a directory called `eth-command-line`.
-Go into that directory.

-##### Mac / Linux
+#### Initialize and set-up _sbt-ethereum_

-List the directory's contents.
+Go into that directory and list the directory's contents.
 ```
 $ cd eth-command-line
 $ ls
 LICENSE		README.md	build.sbt	project		sbtw
 ```
 The file `sbtw` is an _sbt wrapper script_.
-You can run it, and it will download and install @ref:[sbt](appendix/a_prerequisites.md#sbt-optional-) as needed.
+You can run it, and it will download and install @ref:[sbt](../appendix/a_prerequisites.md#sbt) as needed.

 Alternatively, if you already have `sbt` installed on your machine, you can just run that.
-We'll try th warpper script:
+We'll try the warpper script:
 ```
 $ ./sbtw
 ```